Tractables/LogicCircuits.jl/README.md

 true
 ```

-Therefore, we can still decide satisfiability, validity, count models, or compute the fraction of inputs that gives and output of true:
+This means that we can still decide satisfiability, count models, and solve various inference tasks efficiently.
+For example, we can compute the fraction of inputs that gives the output true:

 ```julia
 sat_prob(circuit)